Tackling problem gambling and debt

 Gambling companies shouldn’t allow anyone under 18 to gamble.

-In the UK, there are just two exceptions:
+In the UK, there is just one exception:

-• There are no age restrictions on category-D games machines, which include fruit machines.
+- There are no age restrictions on category-D games machines, which include arcade games, penny pushers and claw grab games.

 You can complain to the Gambling Commission if you think a company hasn’t followed the rules.